ainafp/ainafp.github.io/content/pages/phd.md

 In the end, control and tag images have both a BOLD component, the tag image has a negative perfusion component, and the control image has a positive one.

 The signal model is a representation of the signal with mathematics, and it reflects the CBF (or perfusion), and BOLD components.
-For one voxel $$j$$, there are 2 dynamically changing components that are due to hemodynamic (BOLD) and perfusion changes induced by the stimulation paradigm or task (represented by $$X^m$$).
+For one voxel $j$, there are 2 dynamically changing components that are due to hemodynamic (BOLD) and perfusion changes induced by the stimulation paradigm or task (represented by $X^m$).
 For each one, we have a response function that describes the behaviour in time and that we consider parcel-wise, and the amplitude of these functions or activaton levels, that are voxel-wise and change depending on the type of stimulus given to the subject, as it is supposed to “light up” the voxel differently.
-This maps of activation depend on a hidden variable $$q$$, that encodes activation/non-activation and that account for spatial regularization using a Markov Random Field.
+This maps of activation depend on a hidden variable $q$, that encodes activation/non-activation and that account for spatial regularization using a Markov Random Field.
-The signal has also a fixed perfusion baseline component with $$W$$ encoding the control/tag alternation, that completes the perfusion component, and noise and drifts.
+The signal has also a fixed perfusion baseline component with $W$ encoding the control/tag alternation, that completes the perfusion component, and noise and drifts.
 We have pretty good idea of how these responses look like.

 <p align="center">
 <img src="{filename}/images/ASLsignal_model_draw.png" width=90%>
 </p>

 You are probably asking yourself why do we need a signal model and how we are going to use it.
 In our analysis, we want to separate the different parts of the signal and look at them separately.
-For example, we can compare temporal patterns in different regions by looking at parameters $$h$$ and $$g$$, and we can learn about spatial patterns of task-related activation by looking at parameters $$a$$ and $$c$$.
+For example, we can compare temporal patterns in different regions by looking at parameters $h$ and $g$, and we can learn about spatial patterns of task-related activation by looking at parameters $a$ and $c$.
 Each parameter estimated from the signal model gives us different information about that specific subject's brain.

 ### Parameter estimation